A Hybrid ABM-PDE Framework for Real-World Infectious Disease Simulations: Numerical Experiments

 \subsubsection{25\% Population}

-The total number of symptomatic individuals for the ABM contribution and the PDE contribution (\ref{eq:PDE-model}) of the hybrid model are shown in Figs. \ref{fig:extreme_1_total_numbers_25pt} and \ref{fig:extreme_2_total_numbers_25pt}, while snapshots of the corresponding experiments can be found next to these plots in Figs. \ref{fig:extreme_1_density_agents_25pt} and \ref{fig:extreme_2_density_agents_25pt}.
+The total number of symptomatic individuals for the ABM contribution and the PDE contribution (\ref{eq:PDE-model}) of the hybrid model are shown in Figs.~\ref{fig:extreme_1_total_numbers_25pt} and~\ref{fig:extreme_2_total_numbers_25pt}, while snapshots of the corresponding experiments can be found next to these plots in Figs.~\ref{fig:extreme_1_density_agents_25pt} and~\ref{fig:extreme_2_density_agents_25pt}.
 For better comparability, we set the maximum of the y-axis to the same value in the total number plots, except for the close-up.

 Examining the total number of symptomatic individuals in these plots, we observe a significant difference in how the states influence each other.
-In the first experiment (see Fig. \ref{fig:extreme_1_total_numbers_25pt}), the peak number of symptomatic individuals in Berlin (blue) is significantly higher than in Brandenburg, to the extent that the small wave in Brandenburg is barely comparable.
-In the second experiment (see Fig. \ref{fig:extreme_2_total_numbers_25pt}), the peaks have shifted toward each other: the peak in Berlin is lower than in the first experiment, while the peak in Brandenburg is now clearly higher.
-However, the peak in Brandenburg remains significantly lower than the previous peak in Berlin from the first experiment.
+In the Susceptible-ABM scenario (see Fig.~\ref{fig:extreme_1_total_numbers_25pt}), the peak number of symptomatic individuals in Berlin (blue) is significantly higher than in Brandenburg, to the extent that the small wave in Brandenburg is barely comparable.
+In the Exposed-ABM scenario (see Fig.~\ref{fig:extreme_2_total_numbers_25pt}), the peaks have shifted toward each other: the peak in Berlin is lower than in the Susceptible-ABM scenario, while the peak in Brandenburg is now clearly higher.
+However, the peak in Brandenburg remains significantly lower than the previous peak in Berlin from the Susceptible-ABM scenario.
 It is evident that there is a notable difference depending on which model the entire population except one individual is set to exposed or susceptible.